emacsmirror/fennel-mode/README.md

   linked to different REPLs.
 * Synchronous and Asynchronous API.
 * Support for Eldoc and Xref.
+* Configurable dynamic font-locking of globals and macros

 Installation is similar to the other modules: